isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         Color col;
     };

 This will force every derived class to compute a center -- even if that's non-trivial and the center is never used.
 Similarly, not every `Shape` has a `Color`, and many `Shape`s are best represented without an outline defined as a sequence of `Point`s.
-Abstract classes were invented to discourage users from writing such classes:
+Using an abstract class is better:

     class Shape {    // better: Shape is a pure interface
     public: